 It’s possible to set your camera to A/Av mode (aperture priority) so you can keep your aperture small and let the camera sort out your shutter rate.

 ISO governs your sensor’s sensitivity to light.
 The aperture dictates how much light enters the camera, but the ISO decides how much of the light is converted.
-Low ISOs result in richer colour, stronger contrast and better overall clarity.
+Low ISO’s result in richer colour, stronger contrast and better overall clarity.

-Depending upon what camera dial mode you are shooting in for your landscapes, apart from M (manual) then the camera will decide the ISO setting for you.
+Depending upon what camera dial mode that you are shooting in for your landscapes, apart from M (manual) then the camera will decide the ISO setting for you.
 Given the quality of modern digital sensors you can push your ISO rate up to 400 without much quality loss.
-Keep an eye on it though and don’t go above 800.
+Keep an eye on it though and don’t go about 800.

-Evaluative Metering gives an average overall exposure based on all visible light.
+Evaluative Metering – gives an average overall exposure based on all visible light.
 Useful for low contrast scenes where you don’t want overly dark shadows and highlights.
 A good starting point for new landscape photographers as it will stop your skies from becoming overexposed.